The-Devoyage/graphql-accounts/README.md

 ## Recommended Services

 - `@the-devoyage/graphql-users` - A Users Microservice to manage the members of accounts.
 While the `@the-devoyage/graphql-accounts` service does handle account authentication, it does not handle user authentication, meaning you will need to provide the user property to the request headers of this service.
-The recommended users service is compatible with this service, and works out of the box.
+The recommended users service is compatible with this service.
 [Purchase Access](https://basetools.io/checkout/dQe81uv0)

-- `@the-devoyage/graphql-gateway` - A ready to go apollo gateway server with preconfigured features such as user authorization, file serving/uploading, and supergraph configuration.
+- `@the-devoyage/graphql-gateway` - An apollo gateway server with pre-configured features such as user authorization, file routing/file upload routing, and supergraph configuration.
+This repo is compatible with this service and can act as the gateway for this service.
 [Purchase Access](https://basetools.io/checkout/XGUVNNGr)

-- `@the-devoyage/graphql-mailer` - A ready to go mailer micro-service (GMAIL/GOOGLE) that allows templated and dynamic content to be sent to the users of your system.
+- `@the-devoyage/graphql-mailer` - An automated mailer micro-service (GMAIL/GOOGLE) that allows templated and dynamic content to be sent to the users of your system.
+This repo is compatible with this service and the `mailer-connect` package that this service uses.
 [Purchase Access](https://basetools.io/checkout/8G2fCyXe)